PrincetonUniversity/Vatic/README.md

  - `--last-conditions-file` If given, the final states of the thermal generators will be saved to use as initial states for another simulation run (see `init-conditions-file` above).

-## Using a gurobipy implementation ##

-Installing Vatic also installs the command `vatic-gb`, which has the same interface as `vatic-det` but without the `--solver` argument.
-We recommend using this tool if you have access to the gurobi solver, as the underlying simulation engine here has been implemented at a speed of up to 10x faster than the `vatic-det` version.